yadavnishit/movie_recommender_system/README.md

 Jupyter Notebook

 📂 Files
-movie_recommended_system.ipynb: Main notebook with the complete implementation.
+movie_recommended_system.ipynb — Main notebook with the full implementation

-tmdb_5000_movies.csv: Dataset with movie metadata (you'll need this to run it).

-README.md: You're reading it.
+tmdb_5000_movies.csv — Dataset (make sure it's in the same directory)

+README.md — This file

-✅ How To Run
+✅ How to Run It
-Clone the repo or download the notebook.
+Clone this repo or download the notebook

-Make sure the required libraries are installed:
+Install the required packages:

 bash
 Copy
 Edit
 pip install pandas scikit-learn
-Run the notebook:
-Open movie_recommended_system.ipynb in Jupyter Notebook or any compatible editor.
+Open movie_recommended_system.ipynb in Jupyter or any compatible editor

-Replace the movie title in the last cell with your favorite movie and run the cell to get recommendations.
+Replace the movie name in the last cell with one of your choice:

+python
+Copy
+Edit
+recommend('Avatar')
+Run the cell to get recommendations.

 🧠 Example Output
-Input:

 python
 Copy
 Edit
 recommend('Avatar')
-Output:

 markdown
 Copy
 Edit
 1. Aliens vs Predator: Requiem
 2. Battle: Los Angeles
 3. John Carter
 4. The Helix...
 Loaded
 5. Star Trek Into Darkness
 📌 Limitations
-Only works with the movies present in the dataset.
+Only works for movies in the dataset

-Recommendations are based purely on content (text), not user behavior or ratings.
+No personalization — it doesn’t learn user preferences

+Relies on overview text only, not cast, ratings, or user data

 📈 Future Improvements
-Add collaborative filtering.
+Add collaborative filtering

-Integrate with a web interface using Streamlit or Flask.
+Build a web interface using Streamlit or Flask

-Improve NLP using TF-IDF or word embeddings.
+Use TF-IDF or advanced NLP techniques (e.g. BERT) for better vectorization

 🙌 Credits
-Dataset: TMDB
+Dataset: TMDB via Kaggle